new-mikha/HG-UV79/README.md

       button**.
-    - You must see the red indicator on the remote blinking quickly for a while - and then it should go off after a few seconds, while the main unit saying `Success`. **IMPORTANT: you won't see the red light on the remote actually blinking until you release its Power button.
-But you need to release it, while holding the remote's PTT.
-Just steady red light is not enough.**
+    - You must see the red indicator on the remote blinking quickly for a while - and then it should go off after a few seconds, while the main unit saying `Success`.
+You can release the PTT button now.

-If you did everything correctly, then voila - you'll see the (`o`) symbol on the main unit display, and now pressing PTT on the remote makes the radio transmitting (make sure you're on RX'able frequency!).
-It works even with the full keypad lock, when the main unit's PTT is blocked - but the remote one still works.
+If you did everything correctly, then voila - you'll see the (`o`) symbol on the main unit display, and now pressing PTT on the remote makes the radio transmitting (make sure you're on TX'able frequency!).
+It works even with the full keypad lock, when the main unit's PTT is blocked - but the remote PTT still works.

 ### - Remote headset pairing

 This is more generic procedure than the one for the remote PTT described above, but hopefully easier too.
 Refer to the headset manual for the details on how to start pairing on its side.
 For the radio unit the procedure is just this:

 - Make sure the Bluetooth connectivity is on in general, you might refer to the [Turning the Bluetooth on and off](#--turning-the-bluetooth-on-and-off)